 Great studies were made during the late 1800s in the development of antiseptic techniques.
 It began with a report by Hungarian physician Ignaz Semmelweis on a dramatic decline in childbirth fever when physicians used antiseptic techniques when delivering babies.
 Infections become preventable through the use of antiseptic techniques.

 Joseph Lister, an English surgeon, developed one of the most notable antiseptic techniques.
-During surgery he sprayed carbolic acid over the patient and then bandged the patient’s wound with carbolic acid-soaked bandages.
+During surgery, he sprayed carbolic acid over the patient and then bandaged the patient’s wound with carbolic acid-soaked bandages.
 Infection following surgery dramatically dropped when compared with surgery performed without spraying carbolic acid.
-Carbolic acid, also known as phenol was one of the first surgical antiseptic.
+Carbolic acid, also known as phenol was one of the first surgical antiseptics.

 Antiseptics prevented microorganisms from infecting a person, but scientists still needed a way to kill microorganisms after they infected the body.
 Scientists needed a magic bullet that cured diseases.
-At the turned of the nineteeth century, Paul Ehrlich, a German chemist, discovered the magic bullet.
+At the turn of the nineteenth century, Paul Ehrlich, a German chemist, discovered the magic bullet.
 Ehrich blended chemical elements into a convocation that, when inserted into an infected area, killed microorganisms without affecting the patient.
 Today we call Ehrlich’s concoction a drug.
-Ehrlic’s innovation has led to chemotherapy using drugs that are produced by chemical synthesis.
+Ehrlich’s innovation has led to chemotherapy using drugs that are produced by chemical synthesis.